 Its texture is porous, allowing water to flow through slowly enough for the plants to access it, but fast enough to avoid waterlogged, soggy soil.
 Loam is also nutrient rich

 Although loam is a combination of sand, silt, and clay, adding sand to your clay soil, or vice versa, will not create loam.

 Doing so will result in something like cement.

 Creating a loose, loamy, fertile soil is an ongoing process that involves working organic matter into the soil, every year.
-Decomposing organic material creates the well-draining conditions plants need, while attracting beneficial organisms that will help keep the soil healthy and alive.
+The decomposing organic material creates the well-draining conditions plants need while attracting beneficial organisms that will help keep the soil healthy and alive.

 Unfortunately, organic matter is quickly used up and needs to be amended each season.
 How much to add depends on how extreme your soil is, but for most soils, adding at least a two-inch layer of organic matter to the garden surface and working it into the top few inches should do it.